waqaarkhan92/Oblicore/EP_Compliance_Background_Jobs_Specification.md

 ### Selected Framework: BullMQ with Redis

-The EP Compliance platform uses BullMQ with Redis for all background job processing.
+The Oblicore platform uses BullMQ with Redis for all background job processing.
 This framework was selected for:

 - **Reliability:** Built-in retry mechanisms and dead-letter queue support (required by PLS Section B.7.4)
 - **Scalability:** Horizontal scaling with multiple workers